Arkoosh ends Senate campaign amid tough Democratic field | Times Leader

 Click here to subscribe today or Login.

-HARRISBURG, Pa.
-(AP) — Val Arkoosh, a trained anesthesiologist who chairs the board of Pennsylvania’s third-most-populous county, on Friday ended her campaign for U.S. Senate and leaving a tough Democratic Party primary field.
+HARRISBURG — Val Arkoosh, a trained anesthesiologist who chairs the board of Pennsylvania’s third-most-populous county, on Friday ended her campaign for U.S. Senate, leaving a tough Democratic Party primary field.

 In a video message, Arkoosh stressed the importance of a Democrat winning the Senate seat being vacated by retiring two-term Republican Sen. Pat Toomey and said she would work to help that happen.